AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 ## Getting started

-To run the recipe in any ORG, the following is required:
+To run a recipe in any ORG, the following is required:
 -  Schema of the dataset.
 -  The input dataset.
 -  Transformed schema and empty dataset with transformed schema.
 -  Output schema and empty output dataset.

 All of the above datasets need to be uploaded to the [!DNL Platform] UI.
-For setting this up, use the [bootstrap script](https://github.com/adobe/experience-platform-dsw-reference/tree/master/bootstrap).
+For setting this up, use the Adobe provided [bootstrap script](https://github.com/adobe/experience-platform-dsw-reference/tree/master/bootstrap).

 ## Feature Pipeline Classes

-The following table describes the main Abstract Classes that you must extend in order to build a Feature Pipeline:
+The following table describes the main abstract classes that you must extend in order to build a Feature Pipeline:

 | Abstract Class | Description |
 | -------------- | ----------- |